Farlam: Church

 Farlam has boasted a church as early as 1169, but the current church was erected in 1860.
 The old church was given by Robert de Vallibus to Lanercost priory but after the dissolution along with all of the possessions of the priory, was granted to Sir Thomas Dacre, and is now in the patronage and impropriation of the Earl of Carlisle.

 The current church is dedicated to St. Thomas a Becket and is a plain stone building in the early English style and was constructed for a cost of £2,000 back in 1860 which in today's money would have cost £86,320.

 The building consists of a nave, chancel and only one aisle with for accommodation for 400 worshippers.
 It occupies a site near the old church adjoining the hamlet of Kirkhouse.
 The land on which it stands was contributed by the Hon.
 Charles Howard as well as £500 towards its construction, Mrs Maria Thompson also contributed £200, a new organ for the church and erected the pictorial east window.
 The Ecclesiastical Commissioners granted £200, and the parishioners also contributed a large unknown sum of money towards the cost of erection.

+Parish records

+The parish registers of St Thomas à Becket, Farlam begin in 1663, recording baptisms, marriages, and burials.
+Bishop’s Transcripts survive from 1665, providing additional coverage where the original volumes have gaps.
+From 1754, separate registers were maintained for marriages and banns in line with Hardwicke’s Marriage Act.
+The records document the local community through centuries of agricultural and later industrial development, with many families appearing across multiple generations.
+Original registers are deposited at Cumbria Archives, Carlisle, with images and indexes available via FamilySearch and other genealogical services.